jessepav/lacygoill-wiki-backup/debug.md

 Bottom line: once you've found a PL, you still need to check two things:

-   - the PL can be used as a MWE
+   - the PL can be used as a MRE
    - removing the PL from the config file fixes the issue

 You have to, because an issue can be triggered by several lines.